Cooper's Hawk

 Description

-The Cooper’s hawk has a short, rounded wing and a long, rounded-tipped tail usually with a wide white terminal band.
-Adults have blue-gray above, rusty horizontal barring below.
-The head is large, appearing longer in flight than the head of a sharp-shinned hawk; crown color is darker than back.
-Frequently misidentified as an immature northern goshawk, which has thin brown streaks on the under tail coverts that are lacking in Cooper’s hawks.
-In flight, Cooper’s hawks alternate flapping and sailing and have a steadier flight than that of sharp-shinned hawks.
+The Cooper’s hawk has short, rounded wings and a long, rounded-tipped tail usually with a wide white terminal band.
+They are larger than sharp-shinned hawks and have a relatively larger head, longer tail, and thicker legs.
+Adults are blue-gray above, with rusty horizontal barring below.
+Immatures are brown above, with brown streaking on the breast.
+May be misidentified as an immature American goshawk, which has thin brown streaks on the undertail coverts that are lacking in Cooper’s hawks.
+In flight, Cooper’s hawks alternate flapping and gliding and have a steadier flight than that of sharp-shinned hawks.

 Size